cross-language-cpp/djinni-intellij-plugin/docs/developer-guide.md

     - <kbd>Right-Click</kbd> > <kbd>Generate JFlex Lexer</kbd>, in the file dialog click <kbd>Save</kbd> and <kbd>Replace</kbd>
 - `_DjinniLexer.flex`:
     - <kbd>Right-Click</kbd> > <kbd>Run JFlex Generator</kbd>

+## Release process

+To release a new plugin version, the following steps must be followed:
+1. Create a new release-tag.
+Set a meaningful version number and describe what has changed in the new version.
+2. Wait.
+Github will automatically build the plugin, publish it to the [jetbrains marketplace](https://plugins.jetbrains.com/organization/cross-language-cpp) & upload the plugin-artifact to the release.
+3. The update will be verified by Jetbrains within a few days.
+Then it will be distributed to the users.

+That's it :)